-An employee shall not accrue seniority when on a leave of absence without pay for leave periods over thirty (30) consecutive days duration.
-An employee shall continue to accrue seniority if she is absent from work with pay.
-An employee shall lose her seniority only in event that:

-- (a) she is discharged for just cause; - (b) subject to Article 11.4 she voluntarily terminates her employment or abandons her position and does not revoke her voluntary termination within twenty-four (24) hours; - (c) she is on layoff from continuous employment for more than one (1) year. - (d) she is unavailable or declines recall into a regular position.
+- (a) An employee shall not accrue seniority when on a leave of absence without pay for leave periods over 30 consecutive days duration.
+An employee shall continue to accrue seniority if she is absent from work with pay. - (b) An employee shall lose her seniority only in event that: - (1) she is discharged for just cause; - (2) subject to Clause 11.4 she voluntarily terminates her employment or abandons her position and does not revoke her voluntary termination within 24 hours; - (3) she is on layoff from continuous employment for more than one year. - she is unavailable or declines recall into a regular position.
 One decline because of illness in one fiscal year shall be forgiven provided the employee provides a doctor's note.

-11.4 Re-employment
+11.4 Re-Employment

-A regular employee who resigns her position and within sixty (60) days is re-employed, in a regular position, shall be granted leave of absence without pay covering those days absent and shall retain all previous rights in relation to seniority and other fringe benefits.
+A regular employee who resigns her position and within 60 days is re-employed, in a regular position, shall be granted leave of absence without pay covering those days absent and shall retain all previous rights in relation to seniority and other fringe benefits.